Home

 What an incredible journey to get this far, we’ve brought together many amazing people in that time and nature has graced us with so many wonderful experiences.

-Join us for the second edition of the Wild in the City Festival celebrating people of colour in nature, which will take place in Kent on 14-16 June 2024.
+Tickets are now on sale for the second edition of the Wild in the City Festival celebrating people of colour in nature, which will take place in Croydon on 15-16 June 2024.

 What we do